Clarence H. Haring Prize

 - Books with an imprint between 2011 and 2015 will be eligible for the prize in 2016.
 There is no language limitation on works submitted.

-- One copy of each entry must be sent to each of the following committee members.
-Entries must be postmarked by or on MAY 16, 2016, to be eligible.
-Late entries will not be considered.
+- One copy of each entry must be sent to each of the following committee members and clearly labeled “Haring Prize Entry.”
+Electronic copies may be sent to committee members who have indicated they will accept them.